grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 How to **fix**:

 - Check the details in the error message to find out which is the affected metric name.
-- Investigate if the high number of series exposed for the affected metric name are legit.
+- Investigate if the high number of series exposed for the affected metric name is legit.
 - Consider reducing the cardinality of the affected metric, by tuning or removing some of its labels.
 - Consider increasing the per-tenant limit by using the `-ingester.max-global-series-per-metric` option.
 - Consider excluding specific metric names from this limit's check by using the `-ingester.ignore-series-limit-for-metric-names` option (or `max_global_series_per_metric` in the runtime configuration).